Dragonmystic707/exalted-reincarnated/docs/System/Character_Creation.md

 ### Gaining Resources

-Resources should be sought out, and rewarded, based on the Player's actions in the story.
-If they manage to acquire riches, or recruit helpers to work, give them Resources to represent such actions.
+Resources should be sought out and rewarded, based on the Player's actions in the story—it represents riches to favors to manpower gathered.

 Each individual **Keystone** *must* be intentionally sought out by the player, and requires anywhere from a Scene to a full Story to acquire.